-Execu itive Su mmary 1 1.0 Backg round 3 1.1 Introduction 3 1.2 The Changing Energy Landscape in the Western United States 3 1.3 Description of the EIM 9 1.4 Why Bonneville Is Considering Joining the EIM 14 Issue 1.4.1 Whether Bonneville's participation in the EIM is expected to be beneficial to the agency and the region, and consistent with prevailing energy policy in the region.
+Execu itive Su mmary 1 1.0 Backg round 3 1.1 Introduction 3 1.2 The Changing Energy Landscape in the Western United States 3 1.3 Description of the EIM 9 1.4 Why Bonneville Is Considering Joining the EIM .
+14 Issue 1.4.1 Whether Bonneville's participation in the EIM is expected to be beneficial to the agency and the region, and consistent with prevailing energy policy in the region.
 18 Issue 1.4.2 Whether Bonneville's competitiveness and position in the marketplace are expected to improve by linking EIM with Bonneville's continuing pursuit of its comprehensive grid modernization initiative 22 Issue 1.4.3 Whether Bonneville's interest in the CAISO's Day-Ahead Market Enhancements is an important element of Bonneville joining the EIM Issue 1.4.4 Whether Bonneville's consideration of participation in EDAM should happen through another stakeholder process.
-27 2.0 Decisi ion-Making Framework for EIM Participation 29 Issue 2.1 Whether Bonneville should adopt the proposed five-phase decision making approach to decide whether to join the EIM 33 Issue 2.2 Whether Bonneville should label its conclusions that it has the legal authority and business case support to join the EIM as "preliminary" rather than "final" decisions 36 3.0 Deter minations and Policies for Joining the EIM 0.0 3.1 Bonneville's EIM Participation Principles Issue 3.1.1 What foundational principles should Bonneville adopt for its potential participation in the EIM?
-3.2 Bonneville's Legal Authority to Join the EIM 54 3.2.1 Introduction 54 3.2.2 Sound Business Decision 55 Issue 3.2.2.1 Whether the Administrator's decision to join the EIM furthers Bonneville's business interests consistent with its power marketing directives and legal requirements.
+27 2.0 Decisi on-Making Framework for EIM Participation .
+29 Issue 2.1 Whether Bonneville should adopt the proposed five-phase decision making approach to decide whether to join the EIM 33 Issue 2.2 Whether Bonneville should label its conclusions that it has the legal authority and business case support to join the EIM as "preliminary" rather than "final" decisions 36 3.0 Deter minations and Policies for Joining the EIM 3.1 Bonneville's EIM Participation Principles Issue 3.1.1 What foundational principles should Bonneville adopt for its potential participation in the EIM?
+3.2 Bonneville's Legal Authority to Join the EIM .
+54 3.2.1 Introduction 54 3.2.2 Sound Business Decision 55 Issue 3.2.2.1 Whether the Administrator's decision to join the EIM furthers Bonneville's business interests consistent with its power marketing directives and legal requirements.
 57

 3.2.3 Preference and Surplus 58 Issue 3.2.3.1 Whether joining the EIM is consistent with preference and surplus requirements.
-60 3.2.4 System Sales 64 Issue 3.2.4.1 Whether Bonneville's decision to bid generation into the EIM is consistent with its obligation to make sales from the federal system 67 3.2.5 Transmission Service 72 Issue 3.2.5.1 Whether joining the EIM is consistent with Bonneville's statutory authority to provide transmission service 73 3.2.6 Contractual Commitments 74 Issue 3.2.6.1 Whether joining the EIM is consistent with Bonneville's contractual commitments 75 3.2.7 FERC Jurisdiction 80 Issue 3.2.7.1 Whether Bonneville's participation in the EIM would change or expand FERC's limited authority over Bonneville 82 3.2.8 Market Oversight Under the CAISO Tariff 84 agree to contractual provisions giving the CAISO certain market oversight 3.2.9 Governance 88 Issue 3.2.9.1 Whether there are any necessary changes or desired improvements to the EIM's current governance structure 91 Issue 3.3.1 Whether there are implications for environmental obligations from signing the Implementation Agreement?
-93 Business Case for Joining the EIM 95 3.4.1 Power 95 3.4.2 Transmission 101 Issue 3.4.1 Whether the business case presented in the Proposal is sufficient to support Bonneville's decision that joining the EIM is a sound business decision 107 Issue 3.2.3.1 Whether joining the EIM is consistent with preference and surplus requirements.
-3.2.4 System Sales
+60 3.2.4 System Sales 64 Issue 3.2.4.1 Whether Bonneville's decision to bid generation into the EIM is consistent with its obligation to make sales from the federal system 67 3.2.5 Transmission Service 72 Issue 3.2.5.1 Whether joining the EIM is consistent with Bonneville's statutory authority to provide transmission service 73 3.2.6 Contractual Commitments 74 Issue 3.2.6.1 Whether joining the EIM is consistent with Bonneville's contractual commitments.
+75 3.2.7 FERC Jurisdiction 80 Issue 3.2.7.1 Whether Bonneville's participation in the EIM would change or expand FERC's limited authority over Bonneville 82 3.2.8 Market Oversight Under the CAISO Tariff 84 Issue 3.2.8.1 Whether Bonneville would retain the autonomy to meet its statutory obligations given that joining the EIM would require Bonneville to agree to contractual provisions giving the CAISO certain market oversight and enforcement authority 3.2.9 Governance 88 Issue 3.2.9.1 Whether there are any necessary changes or desired improvements to the EIM's current governance structure 91 3.3 Environmental Obligations .
+92 Issue 3.3.1 Whether there are implications for environmental obligations from signing the Implementation Agreement?
+3.4 Business Case for Joining the EIM .
+95 3.4.1 Power 95 3.4.2 Transmission 101 Issue 3.4.1 Whether the business case presented in the Proposal is sufficient to support Bonneville's decision that joining the EIM is a sound business decision 107